Simple sewing projects for spring and summer

 Today we’ve rounded up some of the best sewing projects from around the web to try this spring and summer.
 Most can be completed in just one sitting and there are plenty on our list appropriate for beginners, too.

-This simple tutorial from Martha Stewart for patterned napkins is perfect for your outdoor furniture set or kitchen table.
+This simple tutorial from Martha Stewart for turning old shirts into napkins is perfect for your outdoor furniture set or kitchen table.
 They’re incredibly straightforward to make – perfect even for beginners.

 This is a quick and simple project that’s perfect for any leftover fabric scraps you might have from other projects.
 Make your own tissue-pack covers for around the home, car and your handbag with these step-by-step instructions.